cooeeai/tombot/README.md

 # tombot

 A Bot Framework using Scala and akka-http.
+See [https://cooeeai.github.io/](https://cooeeai.github.io/) for more details.

 The purpose of this project is to create a robust bot framework for the JVM and enterprise use.
 It aims to support non-trivial use cases: